data-cleaning/ValidatPoC/README.md

 ##### Rule 6

-If a product is out of season, the price must be the same as last month's.
+If a product is out of season, the price and quantity must be the same as last month's values.

 ##### Rule 7